ProjectHindsight/2020/README.md

 You can run the **2020** commands:
 - Start the server with `2020 server`
 - Start the client with `2020 client`
+- Start the debug client on web with `2020 debug`

 # Building and running on simulator